SamuelMelian/DAS-G01-2025/decisions/0006-client-module.md

 ## Context and Problem Statement

-Within the presentation tier of the system architecture, it is necessary to identify the core domain classes that will be used by client-side applications (web, mobile, desktop) to interact with the business logic tier.
-These classes must represent the primary entities required by users to manage orders, deliveries, payments, and incidents, while supporting identity, access configuration, and platform-specific constraints.
+Within the presentation tier of the system architecture, client-side applications (web, mobile, desktop) must interact with the business logic tier through domain classes that represent end users and the organizational platforms to which they belong.
+The system supports multiple users operating under the same corporate platform, sharing global policies, notification rules, and purchase preferences.

-Client applications need to display personal information, order status, delivery tracking, notifications, and reporting features in a consistent and structured way.
-Therefore, the identification of appropriate domain classes in the client module is required.
+Client applications must display personal information, order history, delivery incidents, and billing preferences while enforcing platform-level constraints such as notification channels, allowed payment methods, and order limitations.
+To achieve this, it is necessary to identify the core domain classes that represent these responsibilities in a structured manner.

 ## Decision Drivers

-* RF-02 Autenticar y autorizar a los usuarios
+* RF-01 CRUD de datos personales
+* RF-03 CRUD de pedidos del cliente
+* RF-09 Reportar incidencias
 * RF-12 Notificaciones sobre el estado del pedido
-* RF-09 Reportar incidencias
 * RF-15 Almacenamiento de datos de compra.

 ## Considered Options

 * 0006-1: User, ClientPlatform
+    Two classes: one representing the authenticated user and another representing the corporate platform that defines shared policies for all associated users.
 * 0006-2: Customer, ClientProfile, PlatformPolicy
+    Three classes: one for basic identification, one for detailed preferences, and one for platform-wide rules.
 * 0006-3: Account, ClientContext
+    Two classes: one abstracting authentication data, and one grouping runtime context (locale, device, session metadata).

 ## Decision Outcome

-Chosen option: 0004-1 (User, ClientPlatform), because these classes clearly separate personal user identity from platform-level policies and constraints, while maintaining a simple and intuitive domain structure.
-The User class represents personal data, account details, contact information, and references to orders and incidents.
-The ClientPlatform class encapsulates environment configuration, notification preferences, billing rules, and maximum request policies that apply to every user associated with it.
+Chosen option: 0006-1 (User, ClientPlatform), because it provides a clear separation between personal user attributes and shared platform policies without introducing unnecessary complexity.
+The User class models personal data, purchase history, and reported incidents, while ClientPlatform centralizes notification channels, payment preferences, and purchase rules applied to multiple users.

-This separation improves maintainability, reduces coupling, and aligns with the system’s multi-platform and multi-user requirements.
+This separation introduces a maintainable multi-tenant structure, allowing operational policies to evolve without modifying individual users.

 ### Positive Consequences

-* User enables clear representation of identity, contact information, login credentials, and historical order tracking.
+* User class enables representation of personal data, historical orders, stored purchase preferences, and incident reporting.
-* ClientPlatform centralizes platform-wide settings (e.g., order limitations, notification channels) without duplicating data across users.
+* ClientPlatform encapsulates platform-level policies (e.g., allowed payment methods, notification channels) shared across multiple users, reducing data duplication.
-* Both classes integrate naturally with business domains such as deliveries, incidents, and payments.
-* Improves scalability when adding additional client companies, as platform configurations do not need to be replicated per user.
-* Reduces risk of data inconsistency by separating user attributes from operational constraints.
+* Simplifies enforcement of platform rules over a group of users.
+* Supports scalability as new corporate clients can be added by instantiating new platform configurations.
+* Enhances maintainability, as policy changes only occur at platform level.

 ### Negative Consequences

-* Additional complexity when associating multiple users to a single platform instance.
-* ClientPlatform evolution may require schema adjustments in related classes later.
-* Additional referential checks are needed to ensure that an order belongs to a valid user within a valid platform context.
+* Requires referential checks to ensure a user belongs to a valid platform.
+* Additional complexity when assigning multiple users to the same platform instance.
+* Changes to platform policies may unexpectedly affect all associated users.

 ## Pros and Cons of the Options

 ### 0006-1-User, ClientPlatform

-TThis option models the client with a simple two-class structure:

-- User acts as the main domain entity, storing core attributes such as identity, contact information, and authentication data relevant to order processing.
+This option models two distinct responsibilities:

+- User: represents an authenticated end user interacting with the system, including personal details, order references, and incident submissions.

-- ClientPlatform represents the platform through which the user interacts (e.g., web, mobile), encapsulating platform-dependent preferences, notification channels, or capability constraints.
+- ClientPlatform: represents the corporate platform under which users operate, defining notification channels, purchase rules, and allowed payment configurations.

-This approach explicitly separates domain data from platform context while keeping the class model lightweight.

-* Good, because it cleanly separates personal identity from platform policies.
+* Good, because it cleanly separates personal identity from shared platform policies.
-* Good, because it aligns with the requirement of managing multiple client applications with consistent rules.
-* Good, because it simplifies order and incident traceability per user.
+* Good, because it supports multi-tenant usage without duplicating policy data.
-* Bad, because it introduces an extra relational dependency.
-* Bad, because modifying platform-level policies can affect all dependent users.
+* Good, because orders and incidents can be traced directly to individual users.
+* Bad, because relationships must be validated to prevent invalid platform associations.
+* Bad, because platform-wide changes must be carefully managed to avoid unintended propagation.

 ## 0006-2-Customer, ClientProfile, PlatformPolicy

-This option provides a more decomposed representation:
+This option increases granularity by introducing three classes.

-- Customer is the root entity that identifies the client in the system.
+- Customer: identifies the client as the root domain entity.

-- ClientProfile defines user preferences, personal configuration, and auxiliary attributes not required for identification but relevant to the user experience.
+- ClientProfile: stores personal preferences relevant to user experience.

-- PlatformPolicy captures rules, restrictions, or behavior dependent on the client’s interaction platform (e.g., allowed delivery windows, notification rules, UI constraints).

-This model increases modularity and supports platform governance while keeping domain data organized.
+- PlatformPolicy: enforces platform-wide behavioral rules.

-* Good, because it provides finer granularity in configuration.
+* Good, because preferences and policies are isolated in separate classes.
 * Good, because responsibilities are more narrowly scoped.
-* Bad, because it creates additional classes that increase cognitive load.
+* Bad, because fragmentation increases cognitive load and maintenance complexity.
-* Bad, because platform and customer configuration may fragment across files and modules.
+* Bad, because relationships between the three classes may become tightly coupled.

 ## 0006-3-Account, ClientContext

-This option models the client from a contextual and session-oriented perspective:
+This option focuses on runtime context and authentication.

-- Account represents authentication credentials, authorization level, and account-bound attributes such as status (active, suspended).

-- ClientContext encapsulates runtime interaction data such as the active session, device metadata, locale, or environment parameters that may affect how operations are processed.
+- Account: credentials, authorization, status (active/suspended).

+- ClientContext: session-based metadata (device, locale).

 This structure favors architectures where the platform must adapt dynamically based on client state at execution time.

-* Good, because it simplifies the number of classes.
+* Good, because contextual data can be adapted at execution time.
-* Good, because it reduces join operations.
+* Good, because the class model is compact.
-* Bad, because mixing identity, preferences, and policy in one context violates single responsibility principles.
+* Bad, because mixing identity, preferences, and runtime data violates single responsibility principles.
-* Bad, because evolving requirements could lead to bloated data structures.
+* Bad, because contextual attributes are not sufficient to satisfy long-term storage requirements (RF-15).